atreyasha/dotfiles/develop.md

     2.  update script for `emacs`, `vim` and `pip` packages

+    3.  perhaps re-run `make install.monix` to check for conflicts, or `--adopt` them if required

+        1.  this could be necessary with no more folding -\> for example with abook and GTK-related configs

+        2.  or make another script which checks and adopts all changes in filesystem, eg. `make check` and `make sync`

-    3.  dump `pip --user` package lists as well during update -\> `pip freeze --user`
+    4.  dump `pip --user` package lists as well during update -\> `pip freeze --user`

-    4.  update script for package lists and all relevant logs on `monix` repo with `git push` afterwards
+    5.  update script for package lists and all relevant logs on `monix` repo with `git push` afterwards

-    5.  coordinate all of these processes with `monix` tasks
+    6.  coordinate all of these processes with `monix` tasks

 ### Long-term